Lidia Patty: Tenure

 Sworn in at the beginning of 2015, Patty spent the first three years of her term fulfilling the relatively low-profile role of a substitute deputy.
 That was until early 2018, when Canelas resigned from the legislature to join the executive branch as vice minister of planning and coordination.
 In his stead, Patty was sworn in as a primary deputy, with all the added legislative powers the role entailed.
 After taking office, Patty's public presence did not significantly increase, and she mostly focused her efforts on small-scale projects, such as those promoting Kallawaya culture and medicinal practices.

 Following the 2019 political crisis, Patty gained increased notoriety as a staunch critic of interim president Jeanine Áñez, whom she considered partially responsible for the ouster of then-president Evo Morales.
 Throughout the transition process, Patty issued frequent denunciations against the president and her cabinet, criticizing everything from the government's decision to close down schools amid the COVID-19 pandemic to alleged acts of political corruption.
 To combat the latter, Patty presented the so-called "Rooting Law", a bill that would prevent government authorities from traveling abroad for a period of six months after leaving office.
 The legislation was passed into law in September 2020, despite concerns from human rights observers that it violated certain standards, such as the presumption of innocence and freedom of movement.

 Patty was not nominated for reelection in the 2019 general election.
-Following the annulment of those results, her and other parliamentarians' terms of office were extended past their original expiration until new elections could be held; however, she was not among the select few incumbent MAS legislators included on its slate of candidates that cycle either.
+Following the annulment of those results, her and other parliamentarians' terms of office were extended until new elections could be held; however, she was not among the select few incumbent MAS legislators included on its slate of candidates that cycle either.